O6.8 Chest physiotherapy (Airway clearance techniques)

-The aims of ACTs in patients with COPD are to assist sputum clearance in an attempt to reduce symptoms, slow the decline in lung function, reduce exacerbation frequency and hasten the recovery from exacerbations.
+The aims of ACTs in patients with COPD are to assist sputum clearance in an attempt to reduce symptoms and paroxysmal coughing, slow the decline in lung function, reduce exacerbation frequency and hasten the recovery from exacerbations.

 A variety of techniques are available that vary in terms of ease of learning and equipment-related cost.
-These include the active cycle of breathing techniques (ACBT), (a cycle of breathing control, thoracic expansion exercises and the forced expiration technique), conventional chest physiotherapy (defined as any combination of gravity-assisted drainage, percussion, vibrations and directed coughing / huffing), positive expiratory pressure (PEP) therapy (e.g. Astra PEP® or Pari PEP®), devices that combine positive expiratory pressure and an oscillatory vibration of the air within the airways (Flutter® or Acapella®) and autogenic drainage (AD).
-Autogenic drainage is a technique that is based on the principle of achieving the highest possible airflow in different generations of bronchi, while preventing early airway closure, via the use of controlled tidal breathing.
+These include the active cycle of breathing techniques (ACBT), (a cycle of breathing control, thoracic expansion exercises and the forced expiration technique), positive expiratory pressure (PEP) therapy (e.g. Astra PEP® or Pari PEP®), devices that combine PEP and an oscillatory vibration of the air within the airways (e.g. Flutter®, Acapella® or Aerobika ®) and autogenic drainage (AD).
+Autogenic drainage is a more complex technique that is based on the principle of achieving the highest possible airflow in different generations of bronchi, while preventing early airway closure, via the use of controlled tidal breathing.
+Conventional chest physiotherapy (defined as any combination of gravity-assisted drainage, percussion, vibrations and directed coughing /huffing) is now used less commonly.
 Short-acting inhaled bronchodilators prior to treatment may assist with sputum clearance in some patients.
 The Bronchiectasis Toolbox is an online resource which provides guidance for healthcare professionals and people living with chronic lung disease which describes and demonstrates airway clearance techniques (https://bronchiectasis.com.au/physiotherapy).

 It is unlikely that one ACT is appropriate or superior for all patients with COPD.
-The choice of technique depends on the patient’s condition (e.g. extent of airflow limitation, severity of dyspnoea), sputum volume and consistency, the effects of the different techniques on lung volumes, expiratory flow and dynamic airway compression, presence of co-morbid conditions, cognitive status of the patient and acceptability of the technique to the patient especially where long-term treatment is required (Holland 2006).
+The choice of technique depends on the patient’s condition (e.g. extent of airflow limitation, severity of dyspnoea), sputum volume and consistency, the effects of the different techniques on lung volumes, expiratory flow and dynamic airway compression, presence of co-morbid conditions such as bronchiectasis, cognitive status of the patient and acceptability of the technique to the patient especially where long-term treatment is required (Holland 2006).
 Furthermore, the level of expertise of the therapist and availability and cost of ACT devices are also factors affecting the choice of ACT prescribed.